 - Orange juice: In Italy, they often serve espresso with orange peel on the side so that the citrus can cut the coffee’s bitterness.
 But orange juice in coffee is a uniquely American invention, consisting of cold orange juice topped with a floater of hot espresso, for a refreshing concoction with a distinctive layered look.

-- Lemon or lime: Citrus is a common addition to coffee as it can cut through the bitterness and brighten a coffee’s flavor.
+- Lemon or lime: Citrus is a common addition as it can cut through the bitterness and brighten a coffee’s flavor.

 - Raw egg: Whisking an egg into hot coffee gives it a creamy consistency, and using pasteurized eggs and the hot drink avoids any risk of Salmonella.